 - (a) The employer and the employee may agree to vary the application of certain terms of this Agreement to meet the genuine individual needs of the employer and the individual employee.
-The terms the employer and the individual employee may agree to vary the application of are those concerning: - The taking of annual leave; - (b) The employer and the individual employee must have genuinely made the individual flexibility arrangement without coercion or duress. - (c) The Employer will not make the signing of an individual flexibility arrangement a condition of employment. - (d) The Employer will not: - (i) discriminate against an employee on the basis they are, or are not, a party to an individual flexibility arrangement. - (ii) exert any undue pressure on an employee to sign, or to terminate, an individual flexibility arrangement. - (e) The employer must ensure that the individual flexibility arrangement: - (i) is in writing; and - (ii) includes the name of the employer and employee; and - (iii) is signed by the employer and employee and if the employee is under 18 years of age, signed by a parent or guardian of the employee; and - (iv) includes details of: - (1) the terms of the enterprise agreement that will be varied by the arrangement; and - (2) how the arrangement will vary the effect of the terms; and - (3) how the employee will be better off overall in relation to the terms and conditions of his or her employment as a result of the arrangement; and - (4) The employee has an opportunity to seek advice from a representative or the union. - (v) states the day on which the arrangement commences. - (f) The employer must give the employee a copy of the individual flexibility arrangement within 14 days after it is agreed to. - (g) The employer or employee may terminate the individual flexibility arrangement: - (i) by giving no more than 28 days written notice to the other party to the arrangement; or - (ii) if the employer and employee agree in writing at any time. - (h) The Employer is responsible for ensuring that all of the requirements of subclause (e) of this Clause are met.
+The terms the employer and the individual employee may agree to vary the application of are those concerning: - The taking of annual leave; - Arrangements for when work is performed; or - Penalty rates; or - Allowances; or - Annual leave loading. - (b) The employer and the individual employee must have genuinely made the individual flexibility arrangement without coercion or duress. - (c) The Employer will not make the signing of an individual flexibility arrangement a condition of employment. - (d) The Employer will not: - (i) discriminate against an employee on the basis they are, or are not, a party to an individual flexibility arrangement. - (ii) exert any undue pressure on an employee to sign, or to terminate, an individual flexibility arrangement. - (e) The employer must ensure that the individual flexibility arrangement: - (i) is in writing; and - (ii) includes the name of the employer and employee; and - (iii) is signed by the employer and employee and if the employee is under18 years of age, signed by a parent or guardian of the employee; and - (iv) includes details of: - (1) the terms of the enterprise agreement that will be varied by the arrangement; and - (2) how the arrangement will vary the effect of the terms; and - (3) how the employee will be better off overall in relation to the terms and conditions of his or her employment as a result of the arrangement; and - (4) The employee has an opportunity to seek advice from a representative or the union. - (v) states the day on which the arrangement commences. - (f) The employer must give the employee a copy of the individual flexibility arrangement within 14 days after it is agreed to. - (g) The employer or employee may terminate the individual flexibility arrangement: - (i) by giving no more than 28 days written notice to the other party to the arrangement; or - (ii) if the employer and employee agree in writing at any time.